top of page

 “It seems to me that the reason for the rule is that, because penalties are penalties, and not (alleged) liability to tax, the normal common law on burden of proof that the person who makes the allegation must prove it, is not displaced…So this is not really an exception: it is just that penalties do not involve tax liability and so the rule explained in Grunwick does not apply.
 The rule in Grunwick was established, in my view, for the practical reason that the taxpayer exclusively controls the evidence of his own tax liability: but that is not really true where penalties are concerned, where HMRC ought to have the information necessary to know whether there has been, for example, a late payment of tax.
 Therefore, there was no need so far as penalties are concerned for the Grunwick exception to the normal rule that he who makes the allegation must prove it.”
 (Hilden Park LLP v.
 HMRC [2017] UKFTT 217 (TC), §§61…62, Judge Mosedale).

-Express statutory provision placing burden on taxpayer human rights compatible
+- Express statutory provision placing burden on taxpayer may be human rights compatible

 “In this case, HMRC must prove the grounds giving rise to its opinion that there has been a breach of the section 7A(1) duty.
 BAT is given the opportunity to rebut HMRC’s case…Looking at the whole scheme of the legislation and its application to BAT, I consider that the penalty provisions in sections 7A-7C TPDA are proportionate and go no further than is necessary for the protection of excise duty revenue.
 I therefore conclude that the reverse burden of proof in section 16(6) requiring BAT to prove its grounds of appeal does not go beyond reasonable limits and therefore does not infringe Article 6(2).”
 (British-American Tobacco v.
 HMRC [2017] UKFTT 190 (TC), §§536…538, Judge Brannan)